renpy/renpy/sphinx/source/screen_python.rst

         way.

-        This method must be overridden, as the default method will raise NotImplemented (and hence cause Ren'Py to report an error).
+        This method must be overridden, as the default method will raise NotImplementedError (and hence cause Ren'Py to report an error).

     .. method:: get_style(self)